“I strive to be an equity-minded leader and scholar who is committed to student success, academic excellence, and

 Wood is the co-sponsor of AB740 along with the Children’s Advocacy Institute.
-This bill is authored by Assembly member McCarty and based on Wood’s research.
-AB 740 would require school officials to contact a foster child’s court appointed attorney and social worker prior to suspensions.
+This law was authored by Assembly member McCarty and based on Wood’s research.
+AB 740 requires school officials to contact a foster child’s court appointed attorney and social worker prior to suspensions.
 Wood also serves as an advisory board member for Promises2Kids, a non-profit organization that provides over 3,000 current and former foster youth in San Diego County with the tools, opportunities, and guidance they need to grow into healthy, happy and successful adults.
 His passion for foster children and youth is informed by his own experience as a former foster child and transracial adoptee who was raised in a large foster home.

 Dr. Wood is a former recipient of the Sally Casanova Pre-Doctoral Fellowship from which he served as research fellow at the Stanford Institute for Higher Education Research (SIHER), Stanford University.
 Wood received his PhD in Educational Leadership & Policy Studies with an emphasis in Higher Education and master’s degree in Curriculum and Instruction with an emphasis in Early Childhood Education from Arizona State University (ASU).
 He also holds a master’s degree in Higher Education Leadership with a concentration in Student Affairs and a bachelor’s degree in Black History and Politics from California State University, Sacramento.
 Luke is a member of Alpha Phi Alpha Fraternity Incorporated.
 He is a father of three children and husband to Dr. Idara Essien.

 Key Academic and Leadership Accomplishments